gridgain/gridgain/modules/lucene-10/README.txt

 -----------------------------

 GridGain Lucene module provides capabilities to index cache context and run SQL, full text queries against these indexes.
-Can be used with JDK 11+.
+Requires JDK 21+ (Lucene 10 runs on Java 21 or greater); the no-copy vector scorer activates automatically on JDK 22+.

-To enable Lucene module when starting a standalone node, move 'optional/ignite-lucene-9' folder to 'libs' folder before running 'ignite.{sh|bat}' script.
+To enable Lucene module when starting a standalone node, move 'optional/ignite-lucene-10' folder to 'libs' folder before running 'ignite.{sh|bat}' script.
 The content of the module folder will be added to classpath in this case.